SuvadeepMukherjee/Backend-Interview-Notes/Node/basics.md

 });
 ```

-###### What do you mean by Node.js Event driven architecture ?
+### Q3: What do you mean by Node.js Event driven architecture ?

-event emitters emit events , These events are picked by event listeners which fires off callback functions attached to each event listen
+**Answer** ; event emitters emit events , These events are picked by event listeners which fires off callback functions attached to each event listen

-###### What is the observer pattern in Javascript programming ?
+### Q4: What is the observer pattern in Javascript programming ?

-event emitter emits events which are picked up by event listeners which fires off callback functions attached to each event listener
+**Answer**:event emitter emits events which are picked up by event listeners which fires off callback functions attached to each event listener

-###### What does process.exit() do ?
+### Q5: What does process.exit() do ?

-terminates the current node process with the specified exit code
+**Answer**:terminates the current node process with the specified exit code

-###### When would you use -- save -dev and when would you use -- save
+### Q6:When would you use -- save -dev and when would you use -- save

+**Answer**:

 -- save - dev to install packages which we need during development like nodemon

 -- save to install packages that we need during production like express

-###### List 5 advantages of node
+### Q6: List 5 advantages of node

+**Answer**: Following are the 5 advantages of Node.js

 1. high perfoirmance
 2. highly scalable